gautriv/gautriv.github.io/_posts/2022/6/2022-06-18-learning-in-technical-writer.md

 If I may speak in one sentence, it's like having smaller aims to achieve a bigger goal.

- 1. To learn in an agile environment, follow these rules:
+To learn in an Agile environment, follow these simple rules:

- 2. Plan how much you can learn the XYZ technology in a week.
+* Plan how much you can learn about XYZ technology in a week.
- 3. After a week, present your learning to your friends and family.
+* After a week, present your learning to your friends and family.
- 4. Take feedback.
+* Take feedback.
- 5. Next week, start with rule one.
+* Next week, start with rule one.

-Ensure that you do not plan everything at the beginning.
-Additionally, if your goal is too big, and you think it may take you more than two to three years to achieve it.
-Then, I'm sorry to say, it's more of a wish than goal.
+It's important not to plan everything at the beginning, and if your goal is too big and it seems like it will take more than two to three years to achieve, it's more of a wish than a goal.
+Wishes need a team to fulfill, but remember, you're a lone wolf.

 > Fulfilling wishes needs team.
 Remember, you are a lone wolf.

 ## My story

-I did not like programming since...I don't know.
-That does not mean that I did not know it.
-But, this lockdown that we had due to COVID-19 changed everything for me.
-It not only gave a new direction to my career, but also helped me in building a new skillset.
-It would be reasonably true to say that this stuation is the birthplace of this blog.
-Good thing, No?
+As for my story, I've always been a bit unsure about programming, but the lockdown due to COVID-19 changed everything for me.
+Not only did it give me a new direction in my career, but it also helped me build a new skillset.
+And that's how this blog came to be.

-I learned Jekyll, Amazon's AWS, Github, Liquid, Markdown, and Bootstrap (to say the least).
-I'm not trying to say that I've championed these technologies.
-But, all I've learned is in front of you in the form of this blog.
+I learned Jekyll, Amazon's AWS, Github, Liquid, Markdown and Bootstrap (to name a few).
+I'm not saying I'm an expert in these technologies, but you can see the results of my learning in this blog.

 **What all things you can learn?**

-I'm not here to advise you on the skills you should learn as I'm not sure what you want to accomplish.
-All I can say, don't restrict yourself.
-Being a technical writer, if you want to learn Data Science, go for it.
-If you want to learn .NET, go for it.
+As for what you can learn, the possibilities are endless.
+Don't limit yourself.
+If you're a technical writer and want to learn Data Science, go for it.

 There is some basic stuff though that you can learn as a technical writer: